blocklet/create-blocklet/template-static/react/README.md

 ## Bundle

-After development a blocklet, you may need to bundle it.
+After developing a blocklet, you may need to bundle it.
 Use `npm run bundle` command.

 ## Deploy